-Probably the most harmful of all the pension transfer traps.
 Not all QROPS schemes have the same fee structure and it is often very hard to compare them.
-However, our experience has shown that the key fees that people need to understand are:
+Our experience has shown that the key fees that people need to understand are:

 - Exit fees from UK pensions – often UK schemes might be under funded or are with profits schemes, in these instances there might be a penalty for exiting the UK scheme.
 It is important to understand these penalties and what will happen with them over time.

 - Entry and exit fees from New Zealand schemes

 - Foreign currency fees – these are often hidden from sight and can be significant.
 The lowest that we have seen is 0.14% above wholesale rates, although there are some providers in New Zealand that are charging a 2% margin on converting sterling to New Zealand dollars on top of the margins the banks are taking.